zpainter/iassist/content/conferences/program-planning-manual.md

 #### In August/September of the year prior to the conference...

 The first order of business is to solicit potential speakers using **[an email message](/file/conferences/IASSIST-conference-sample-email-to-plenary-speaker.docx)** (sample linked).
-In this message you provide information about the conference and the organization, and any relevent financial information.
+In this message you provide information about the conference and the organization, and any relevant financial information.

 #### By late January